spine-tools/Spine-Toolbox/docs/source/examples/diet_problem.rst

 Setting up Model
 ================

-Let's have a look on how the model looks like.
+Let's have a look at what the model looks like.
 We must also set the correct Python environment for it.
 For starters, double-click the Solver icon on **Design view** to open **Tool specification editor**.
 The editor has some common elements with the **Importer specification editor**